 Restoring the internal tub, shelves, and parts.
-Depending on the condition, and if you want to paint them or powder coat them, this runs $200-$400.
+Depending on the condition, we usually can use a industrial silver coating. $200-$275.
 This is optional if you are not concerned with the internal that much.

 Other common restoration items: Rechrome the front bezel, new locks, new glass, new bottle opener, new kick plate.
 And there is always a miscellaneous part or two that is needed.